suldev8/linux-server-configuration/README.md

 * Using git cloned the [Catalog app](https://github.com/suldev8/catalog) repository to `/var/www/catalog`.

-* created a user named `grader` and given the `sudo` access and generated SSH RSA keys and the public key is located on `/home/grader/.ssh/authorized_keys
+* Created a user named `grader` and given the `sudo` access and generated SSH RSA keys and the public key is located on `/home/grader/.ssh/authorized_keys
 `

 ## Resources